 Target #2: Acknowledge complaints and requests for background checks within five business days.

 Analysis of results and challenges: Procedures were instituted in FY2006 to ensure all complaints were acknowledged in a timely manner.
-In FY2018, there was a drop in percentage due to staff absences, however, in FY2019, Commission staff continued to acknowledge all complaints within five business days.
+In FY2018, there was a drop in percentage due to staff absences, however, in FY2019 and FY2020 Commission staff continued to acknowledge all complaints within five business days.
 Staff also responded to background checks within five business days, many times within 24 hours.